Labrador duck: Taxonomy

-A mitogenomic study of the placement of the Labrador duck found the species to be closely related to the Steller's eider as shown below.
+The closest evolutionary relatives of the Labrador duck were thought to be the scoters (Melanitta).
+However a mitogenomic study of the placement of the Labrador duck found the species to be closely related to the Steller's eider as shown below.

 Description

 The female plumage was grey.
 Although weakly patterned, the pattern was scoter-like.
 The male's plumage was black and white in an eider-like pattern, but the wings were entirely white except for the primaries.
 The trachea of the male was scoter-like.
 An expansion of the tracheal tube occurred at the anterior end, and two enlargements (as opposed to one enlargement as seen in scoters) were near the middle of the tube.
 The bulla was bony and round, puffing out from the left side.
 This asymmetrical and osseus bulla was unlike that of scoters; this bulla was similar to eiders and harlequin duck's bullae.
 The Labrador duck has been considered the most enigmatic of all North American birds.

 The Labrador duck had an oblong head with small, beady eyes.
 Its bill was almost as long as its head.
 The body was short and depressed with short, strong feet that were far behind the body.
 The feathers were small and the tail was short and rounded.
 The Labrador duck belongs to a monotypic genus.